 Where to stay in Aarhus

 This hotel is in central Aarhus.
 It is the tallest building in the city and has a great location.
 You can reach many of the main attractions by foot from the hotel.
 The breakfast that is served is amazing.
 You can even get a shot of ginger and lemon if you are feeling a bit tired.
-Comfortable beds with designer interior makes this place a good place to stay while in Aarhus.
+Comfortable beds with designer interior make this place a good place to stay while in Aarhus.
 Read all about our stay at Comwell hotel by clicking here.

 How to get to Aarhus, Denmark

 You can fly to Aarhus or get there by car, bus or train.
 Everything is depending on from where you are traveling.
 One thing that is good to know is that the airport in Aarhus is outside of town.
 Taking a taxi to the city center will cost you about 700:-DDK (2016).
-But I am sure that there are busses leaving for the city center as well and that will be cheaper.
+But I am sure that there are buses leaving for the city center as well and that will be cheaper.

 Getting around in Aarhus

 This is truly a walk- and bike friendly place.
 The major attractions are mostly within walking distance within the city.
 You can rent a bike and ride around, walk or take a taxi or a bus if you prefer that.
-The logistics in Aarhus work with out any problem so it is really easy to get around in the city.
+The logistics in Aarhus work without any problem so it is really easy to get around in the city.